IMMANUEL5015/hospital/README.md

 * BOOTSTRAP

 ## BOOTSTRAP USAGE
-The following Bootstrap components were used in the development of this work:
+The following Bootstrap components/Utilities were used in the development of this work:
 - Buttons
 - Jumbotron
 - Forms